Diversity matters at Loras College because we are an inclusive community of people from many backgrounds and experiences

 Some course offerings encourage an analysis of faith and religion through the comparison of Catholic, Christian and other faith traditions, and our faculty and staff have taken leadership roles in several groups designed specifically to garner a better understanding of faiths other than Catholicism.

-In its fourth year, the Children of Abraham program, a series of conversations between Jews, Muslims, and Christians, all open to the public.
+In its fourth year, the Children of Abraham program, is a series of conversations between Jews, Muslims, and Christians, all open to the public.
 Each conversation is focused on a specific topic, ranging from various prophets (Abraham, Moses) to the understanding of God to dimensions of experience (conversion, suffering) to social concepts and behaviors (peace, discrimination).
 Following the gospel principle of “love your neighbor as yourself,” and oriented toward peace-building through nurturing relationships between people, the Children of Abraham program emphasizes listening and learning and does not involve debate or any attempt at persuasion.
 The result has been the formation of cross-cultural friendships and inter-religious respect and understanding.

 For the past three years, Loras has invited the imam at the Tri-State Islamic Center to come to campus to lead a discussion of the Qur’an for anyone, from campus or the Dubuque community, who wishes to participate.
 The sessions involve hearing the text translated (also with written translations on hand) and then explained from Muslim perspective, followed by questions and discussion.
 The purpose of the sessions is to expose participants to a different perspective that provides depth of understanding through repeated experience and sympathy through personal experience.
-Attendance is typically small – usually less than ten people – which allows for the development of strong and meaningful relationships.

 DuTalk©: Dialogue, Difference, Democracy